collinschwantes/collinschwantes.github.io/_posts/2025-12-02-data-quick-wins.md

 ### 6. Use consistent styling in your column headers.
  `snake_case` and `camelCase` are nice because they are human and machine readable.
 Having inconsistent styling means users are more likely to commit typographical errors.

-### 7. When applicable, use persistent digital identifiers
+### 7. When applicable, use persistent digital identifiers.
 When applicable, use persistent digital identifiers (PIDs) like DOIs, [ORCIDs](https://orcid.org/), [ROR ids](https://ror.org/) or permanent URLS when referencing outside resources.
 If you have a database of journal articles, include the DOIs to make referencing the articles faster.
 A lot of metadata about a journal article can be extracted if you have the DOI handy.